premnathdey/premnathdey/README.md

   <img width="250" src="https://github.com/premnathdey/premnathdey/blob/master/image/premnathdey.mov">
   <br><br>
   <samp>
-    I'm Prem Nath Dey currently a First Year CSE MTech student at <a href="https://www.nitdgp.ac.in">@NITT :Institute: </a> and done my Bachalors in Technology in Computer Science and Engineering at<a href="http://iiitkalyani.ac.in">@IIIT :Institute: </a> and aspiring software developer:computer:.
-Interested in working on frontend,  backend, Databases and currently learning about Distributed Ledger Technology.
-Occasionaly I do participate in Hackathons :bulb: and I have a love/hate relationship with Programming :neutral_face:
+    I'm Prem Nath Dey currently working as Platform validation enginner for Xeon platfrom at Intel.
+I have competed my MTECH from <a href="https://www.nitdgp.ac.in">@NITT :Institute: </a> and done my Bachalors in Technology in Computer Science and Engineering at<a href="http://iiitkalyani.ac.in">@IIIT :Institute: </a> and aspiring software developer:computer:.
+Interested in working on frontend,  backend, Databases and currently learning about Distributed Ledger Technology.:neutral_face:
   </samp>
 </p>